Akitzu/pyoculus/README.md

 There are also a few solvers that act on fields, such as `qfm` which finds quadratic flux minimizing surfaces in fields specified by toroidal coordinates using spectral methods.

-## Difference with zhisong/pyoculus
+## migrating from 0.3.x

-In the upstream branch, the `Problem` is created directly from a `Field`, and the integrator was specific to it.
+In older versions, the `Problem` is was directly and the integrator was specific to it.
 This meant that integrator parameters needed to be passed to every solver separately, and could lead to mismatches in solutions.

 To adapt existing routines to the new `pyoculus` workflow, create a `Map` from your field, and pass the integration parameters (possibly in the `iparams` dictionary) as keyword arguments to its initialization.
+The Map will always use the same integration parameters and encapsulates the mapping from a Poincare section to itself.

 ## Documentation